 It is also unlikely that an individual’s employment contract will contain a specific right for their employer to furlough them.
 As a result, employees cannot be made to take furlough leave and must agree to do so, in discussion with their employer.
 This is particularly important when the employer wishes to reduce the employee’s salary to 80% to match the grant to be paid by HMRC.
 When considering whether to furlough staff, we would strongly advise seeking legal advice to safeguard against any potential claims against the employer for example for breach of contract/wrongful dismissal.

 A separate scheme (the Self-Employed Income Support Scheme) exists for self-employed individuals who meet the eligibility criteria set out.
-The Government will pay a grant for 80% of an individual’s normal monthly profits, up to £2,500.
+This Scheme will also run until the end of October.
 The next self-assessment payments will also be deferred until January 2021.

-Employers may face difficult decisions as time goes on including whether to keep relying on the Scheme (particularly when it is varied from 1 August), or whether they need to consider making redundancies and/or other changes to their businesses.
+Employers may face difficult decisions (before 9 June 2020 and as time goes on including whether to keep relying on the Scheme (particularly when it is varied from 1 August), or whether they need to consider making redundancies and/or other changes to their businesses.

 It is imperative for employers to appreciate that the terms of the Scheme do not affect employees’ existing employment rights and protections (e.g. not to be unfairly dismissal and/or not to be subjected to unlawful discrimination).
 For this reason, a careful, objective and fair process would need to be undertaken before any redundancies are implemented to minimise the risk of any claims being brought against the employer.
 This is something our specialist Employment Law team can advise on.

-You may also find our blog articles, 'Chancellor Extends Furlough Scheme Until October - A Summary', ‘Life After Furlough Leave - Employment Issues Which May Face Employers’ and ‘Collective Consultation - Multiple Redundancy Situations Explained’ helpful.
+You may also find our blog articles, 'Flexible Furlough Scheme Announced - What is Flexible Furlough?', 'Chancellor Extends Furlough Scheme Until October - A Summary', ‘Life After Furlough Leave - Employment Issues Which May Face Employers’ and ‘Collective Consultation - Multiple Redundancy Situations Explained’ helpful.

 For further information or legal advice, please contact email@example.com or call 0118 951 6800.